 All Square merchants have a per transaction limit of $50,000.
 If you have general questions regarding large transactions, contact us.

 If you would like to accept individual transactions above $50,000 each, you’ll need to split the payment into multiple installments.
-Make sure to record of the receipt number and the total amount charged for each installment.
+Make sure to record the receipt number and the total amount charged for each installment.
 Please note that in order to ensure a secure purchasing environment, we may periodically reach out to customers for additional information regarding their business or transactions.

 Note: Merchants who process more than $100,000 annually will be asked to sign a Commercial Entity Agreement, acknowledging that the payments processed are associated with a commercial business.